mosip/otp-manager/README.md

 ## Services
 - **kernel-otpmanager-service**: The core microservice that exposes REST APIs for generating and validating OTPs.

-> **Note**: Use Mosip Auth Adapter for authentication and authorization to access the Rest APIs.
+> **Note**: Use Mosip Auth Adapter for authentication and authorization to access the REST APIs.

 ## Local Setup
 There are three ways to set up the OTP Manager service locally: